slackers123/engine/README.md

 <br><br>

 ## How to use
-The project currently consist of 3 cargo crates: entry_point, sandbox, tarator
+The project currently consist of 3 main cargo crates: entry_point, sandbox, tarator

 <br>